 Who did not dream of seeing a kangaroo or koala in their natural habitat before coming to Australia?
 It’s easy on the Gold Coast; all you have to do is go for a walk in the Coombabah Lakeland’s Conservation Area.
 If you’re in a hurry, just stop at Shelter Road at the entrance to the Koala Trail and wait.
 At dusk you will certainly see kangaroos there.

-If that’s too much effort, visit the Currumbin Wildlife Sanctuary ($20 – open 9 a.m. to 4 p.m.), where you can see all of Australia’s native animals at once.
+If that’s too much effort, visit the Currumbin Wildlife Sanctuary (open 9 a.m to 4 p.m).
+Here, you can cuddle a koala, feed kangaroos, and witness an array of birds, reptiles, and marsupials.

 Meet the whales